-The species Escherichia coli consists of a diverse group of bacteria.
-Most E. coli strains do not cause illness; many are present as commensals in healthy human gut flora.
-However, some E. coli strains have acquired virulence genes and can cause disease in the intestinal tract or extraintestinally.
+Most Escherichia coli strains do not cause illness.
 Pathogenic E. coli strains are categorized into pathotypes on the basis of their virulence genes.
-Six pathotypes are associated with diarrhea (diarrheogenic): enterotoxigenic E. coli (ETEC), Shiga toxin–producing E. coli (STEC), enteropathogenic E. coli (EPEC), enteroaggregative E. coli (EAEC), enteroinvasive E. coli (EIEC), and possibly diffusely adherent E. coli (DAEC).
-Other pathotypes are common causes of urinary tract infections, bloodstream infections, and meningitis but will not be covered here.
-Many serotypes of E. coli are determined by surface antigens (H and O), and specific serotypes tend to cluster within a specific pathotype.
+Six pathotypes are associated with diarrhea (diarrheagenic): enterotoxigenic E. coli (ETEC), Shiga toxin–producing E. coli (STEC), enteropathogenic E. coli (EPEC), enteroaggregative E. coli (EAEC), enteroinvasive E. coli (EIEC), and possibly diffusely adherent E. coli (DAEC).
+Other pathotypes that are common causes of urinary tract infections, bloodstream infections, and meningitis are not covered here.
+Serotypes of E. coli are determined by surface antigens (H and O), and specific serotypes tend to cluster within specific pathotypes.

 STEC are also called verotoxigenic E. coli (VTEC), and the term enterohemorrhagic E. coli (EHEC) is commonly used to specify STEC strains capable of causing human illness, especially bloody diarrhea and hemolytic uremic syndrome (HUS).

-Diarrheogenic pathotypes can be passed in the feces of humans and other animals.
+Diarrheagenic pathotypes can be passed in the feces of humans and other animals.
 Transmission of E. coli occurs through the fecal-oral route, primarily via contaminated food or water.
 Transmission also occurs through person-to-person contact, as well as contact with animals or their environment.
+Although some animals may carry non-STEC diarrheagenic E. coli, people constitute the main reservoir for strains causing diarrhea in humans.
 The intestinal tracts of animals, especially cattle and other ruminants, are the primary reservoirs of STEC.

-Where information is available, non-STEC diarrheogenic E. coli infections have an incubation period ranging from 9 hours to 3 days.
+Where information is available, non-STEC diarrheagenic E. coli infections have an incubation period ranging from 9 hours to 3 days.
 The median incubation period of STEC infections is 3–4 days, with a range of 1–10 days.
-The clinical manifestations of diarrheogenic E. coli vary by pathotype (Table 3-01).
+The clinical manifestations of diarrheagenic E. coli vary by pathotype (Table 3-01).

 Table 3-01.
 Mechanism of pathogenesis and typical clinical syndrome of Escherichia coli pathotypes